Back to Top

 Check Your DKIM Record And Fix Possible Issues

 Authenticate outbound email with DKIM.
-EasyDMARC’s DKIM Checker tests and validates if the DKIM record of your domain is implemented correctly.
-Our DKIM Checker analyzes the header of an email to confirm that it has been signed using the private key of a domain and that the signature is valid.
+EasyDMARC's DKIM Checker validates if the DKIM record of your domain is implemented correctly.
+Our DKIM validator analyzes the header of an email to confirm that it has been signed using the private key of a domain and that the signature is valid.

 This helps domain owners take responsibility for a message in transit, confirming that it comes from the given domain and hasn’t been altered.